cs1302uga/cs1302-hw02/README.md

 ### Checkpoint 2 Steps - Using and Enhancing Your Cat

+1. Answer the following questions about `MyCat.java` in your notes:

+   *
-1. From the `cs1302-ce04` directory, use your freshly compiled `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
+1. From the `cs1302-hw02` directory, use your freshly compiled `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
    **HINT:** When a program interacts with files, it is relative to the current working directory in which the program is being run.
 That is, the directory you are in when you type the `java` command.